-Behave by Robert Sapolsky Book Notes & Commentary
+Behave by Robert Sapolsky Book Summary & Commentary

 Behave Quick Summary:Behave explains why humans behave the way we do.
 Sapolsky breaks down complex science into enjoyable explanations, beginning at the level of our brains, then diving into hormones, genes, evolution and even culture and history.
 By the end, you'll be questioning many long-held assumptions about how much we control ourselves.